 Link copied!

-State of Texas v.
-U.S. Department of Health and Human Services and Purl, M.D. et al. v.
-U.S. Department of Health and Human Services.
+Texas v.
+U.S. Department of Health and Human Services

-Columbus and Madison join legal fight to protect reproductive health privacy in Texas lawsuits
+Columbus and Madison join legal fight to protect reproductive health privacy in Texas lawsuit

-Public Rights Project, with Democracy Forward and Debevoise & Plimpton LLP, are representing the cities of Columbus, Ohio, and Madison, Wisconsin, in their motion to intervene as defendants in Purl, M.D. et al. v.
-U.S. Department of Health and Human Services et al. in Texas.
+Public Rights Project, with Democracy Forward and Debevoise & Plimpton LLP, are representing the cities of Columbus, Ohio, and Madison, Wisconsin, in their motion to intervene as defendants in Texas v.
+U.S. Department of Health and Human Services in the Northern District of Texas.

-The cities and doctors contend that eliminating these patient protections would pave the way for government investigations of private health information and threaten the well-being of individuals across the country.
+The cities and Doctors for America contend that eliminating these patient protections would pave the way for government investigations of private health information and threaten the well-being of individuals across the country.

 Related Legal Cases